When Should Water be Tested for Legionella Bacteria?

-Are you wondering if you are required by law to test your hot and cold water systems for legionella bacteria?
+Are you wondering if you are required by law to test your hot and cold water systems for Legionella bacteria?
 Maybe you already know that your business doesn’t legally require it unless there is a specific need for legionella testing.
-In that case, how can you tell if a need exists, how often you should test and what should you do?
+In that case, how can you tell if a need exists, how often you should test your water systems and what should you do?

-- Where the regime in place to treat a hot and cold water system is suspected to be inefficient
+- Where the legionella control regime in place to treat a hot and cold water system is suspected to be inefficient

 - Where ideal temperatures are not always obtained – hot water should be kept hot, and cold water cold